-describe the project, key project components and activities, scheduling details, the timing of each phase of the project and other key features.

-As the extension project is part of a larger sequence of projects, the Impact Statement must outline the larger context and integration with, or leverage of, existing components.
-The Impact Statement must make clear where existing project components and activities are being used or transferred from the existing Base Mine operations (e.g. existing activities and components described in Table 3 of the proponent's Detailed Project Description that are operating under existing approvals), and would be captured within the current baseline, versus where components and activities are new or additional.
-While it is important to understand the scale and scope of the proposed project components and activities, this clarity is required to ensure that approved and operating components are not inadvertently subject to re-assessment.
+describe the Project, key project components and activities, scheduling details, the timing of each phase of the Project and other key features.
+As the expansion project is part of a larger existing project, Value Chain Solutions - Heartland Project 1, the Impact Statement must outline the larger context and integration with, or leverage of, existing components.
+The Impact Statement must make clear where existing project components and activities are being used or transferred from the existing project (e.g. existing activities and components described in Section 9 of the Proponent's Detailed Project Description), and would be captured within the current baseline, versus where components and activities are new or additional.
+In cases where the existing project components and activities have been approved but not constructed or completed, the Proponent must clearly differentiate between the proposed components and activities that are associated with the Project and those associated with the existing Value Chain Solutions - Heartland Project 1.
+While it is important to understand the scale and scope of the proposed project components and activities, this clarity is required to ensure that approved and operating components are not inadvertently subject to reassessment.